sametz/chem-coding/how_to/set_ups/python_on_linux_mint.md

 Instead, I'm following the setup described in *Publishing Python Packages* by Dane Hillard.
+This may be no less trickier than compiling the python.org download, but it's and opportunity for me to test the entire toolchain of *PPP*.

 [^1]: See also: [PythonBytes clip on his article](https://www.youtube.com/live/9wU19yAB2mM?feature=share&t=1112).